 Don’t make a list of characteristics, talk about advantages instead

 “Fully equipped kitchen area integrated with the living room.
 Two bedrooms, two bathrooms.
 Parking space available.”
 Boring, right?
-A real estate listing description such as this one could be sooo much better!
+A property listing description such as this one could be sooo much better!

 Let’s try again.

 “The fully equipped kitchen area, integrated with the living room and ready for receiving the family for a lunch or friends for a Friday night dinner, is the heart of this property.
 And talking about space, you will get all the space you need from the wide master bedroom and the second room, that could either be used as a home-office for remote professionals, a guest bedroom or to welcome a kid into the family.
 You can also count on a garage space to park bikes, the family’s or a guest’s car or even store equipment such as the kid’s stroller or a surf board.”